-taught the first day and which could wait Explain how TEKS are Interact with TEKS as a Participation grade on 1.5k, 2.1k, used in effective planning planning tool. having appropriate 2.22k, 3.1k, used in effective praining promise to on TEKS 3.2k, 3.3k, Explain the significance of TERS 3.4k, 1 0 Delete Diesm's to TEKS Class portionation in J.4K, Student Expectations Relate Bloom's to TEKS, Class participation in 41 objectives and planning using TEKS 4b Describe Bloom's Taxonomy and how it is Class participation in 1, 2, 3, 4 essential for effective Practice writing objectives using Bloom's in planning, instruction and and aligning to TEKS and TEKS, writing assessment. assessments objectives, and planning lessons Explain the relationship of SE's, objectives, level of Class participation in student learning, and Practice in writing and writing objectives and assessment aligning TEKS, SE's, aligning objectives, and assessments unghing Convert the student objectives, and assessments Class participation in Writing offerstive lassage expectation into an Writing effective lessons writing appropriate appropriate lesson plans plans objectives and assessment Class participation in Use TEKS for a specific writing effective lesson grade level to select Review each theory for plans appropriate TEKS and SE's complete understanding. for a given topic at a given Developing lesson level Class discussion on the plans as group activity importance of each major Design at least three theory.
-PLP Writing skeleton lessons aligning appropriate aligned TEKS, SE's, Objectives, Plan lessons.
-TEKS, SE, Objectives, and Assessment and assessments Visit with the mentor about und appropriation Describe the components strategies for creating a PLP Creating multiple, Describe the components • of an effective lesson and climate of respect and multi-leveled explain each component rapport. classroom objectives using Blooms from one Describe how student Identify applications of the higher level SE.
+taught the first day and

+which could wait

+1 51 0 11

+Explain how TEKS are Interact with TEKS as a Participation grade on 1.5k, 2.1k,

+used in effective planning planning tool. having appropriate 2.22k, 3.1k,

+TEKS 3.2k, 3.3k,

+Explain the significance of 3.4k,

+Student Expectations Relate Bloom's to TEKS, Class participation in ,

+I Objectives and Planning using TEKS 4b

+Describe Bloom's Cojectivos uno riumning

+Class norticination in 1 2 2 4

+Taxonomy and how it is Class participation in 1, 2, 3, 4

+essential for effective Practice writing objectives using Bloom's in

+planning, instruction and and aligning to TEKS and TEKS, writing

+assessment. assessments objectives, and

+planning lessons

+Explain the relationship of

+SE's, objectives, level of Class participation in

+student learning, and Practice in writing and writing objectives and

+0 - 0 5

+assessment aligning TEKS, SE's, aligning

+Objectives, and Assessments

+Convert the student Class participation in

+expectation into an Writing effective lessons writing appropriate

+appropriate lesson plans plans

+objectives and assessment - -

+~ Class participation in

+Use TEKS for a specific

+Review each theory for

+0 • Plans

+complete understanding.
+Decelaria 1

+• • •

+level plans as group activity

+importance of each major

+Design at least three theory.
+PLP Writing

+skeleton lessons aligning appropriate aligned

+0 0 Plan lessons.

+Visit with the mentor about and abbeddinents

+Describe the components DI D Crosting multiple

+- • •

+-

+explain each component rapport.
+5

+using Blooms from one

+Describe how student Identify applications of the higher level SE.

+Use TEKS for a specific grade level to select appropriate TEKS and SE's for a given topic at a given level Design at least three skeleton lessons aligning TEKS, SE's, Objectives, and Assessment Describe the components of an effective lesson and explain each component Plan lessons.
+Visit with the mentor about strategies for creating a climate of respect and rapport. appropriate aligned TEKS, SE, Objectives, and assessments PLP Creating multiple, multi-leveled classroom objectives using Blooms from one